HarkHorning/Biased-Larry/README.md

 Langchain -- allows local LLMs, but might be computationally to heavy for hosting for free.

+Haystack -- specializes in rag. has free api.

 ## Embedding

 Seems like langchain includes embedding and text chunking functions.